SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Great places to eat all around Fisherman's Wharf

-Today you'll find some of that vibe, with brightly painted Victorian homes as well as funky shops and good cafes and restaurants.
+Today, you'll still find some of that vibe, with brightly painted Victorian homes as well as funky shops and eclectic cafes and restaurants.
+Ameoba Records is another iconic stop for laid-back music events.

 >> More about the Haight-Ashbury district